East Wilson Bridge Road Rezoning & Project Updates

 City Council voted at its March 21, 2022 meeting to update the Planning & Zoning Code, Repairs & Maintenance section of Chapter 1151 Nonconforming Uses and Chapter 1181 Wilson Bridge Corridor Districts, to lessen the impact of the nonconforming uses of properties throughout the City and primarily within the Wilson Bridge Road Corridor affected by the rezoning of the southside of E. Wilson Bridge Rd.

 Prior to the vote, the Municipal Planning Commission reviewed and recommended the approval.

 City Council Votes to Rezone Sections of East Wilson Bridge Road (12/6/2021)

 A request to rezone a portion of East Wilson Bridge Road has been approved by City Council to align with the City's Wilson Bridge Road Study recommendations.
 The Study recommends a mix of uses to foster economic growth in the area.
-After extensive public input, City Council adopted Wilson Bridge Corridor Zoning in 2016 to create new zoning districts and development standards for the Wilson Bridge Road corridor.

 Three separate pieces of legislation were considered to rezone a number of parcels on the south side of East Wilson Bridge Road.
 The Municipal Planning Commission (MPC) voted at its 10/28/2021 meeting to recommend denial of all three zoning requests.
 View 10/28/2021 MPC meeting agenda packet